Arete Medical Ethics Summer Seminar

 Registration Fee and Facilities

-A $200 non-refundable registration fee will be required of all accepted students.
+There is no registration fee for accepted students.
 All other expenses, including room and board for the duration of the seminar, are covered by the Arete Initiative.

 Application Requirements and Instructions: